TEDx Talk

 "We are all in the gutter, but some of us are looking at the stars"

-- Oscar Wilde (Irish author, playwright, poet, genius and some say, the 'First Modern Man'), who died from an infection of his brain (meningitis - what I thought I was soon going to die from when initially told I had a viral infection of the brain before Stroke 2 was identified), reflects on the beauty of perspective.
+(Irish author, playwright, poet, genius and some say, the 'First Modern Man'), who died after a nasty inner-ear infection progressed into a serious infection of his brain (meningitis - what I thought I was soon going to die from when initially told I had a viral infection of the brain before Stroke 2 was identified), reflects on the beauty of perspective.

 THANK YOU!